The Median Class and Superrigidity of Actions on CAT(0) Cube Complexes: Introduction

 We remark that requiring that the action is essential is necessary if one wants an irreducible CAT(0) cube complex, as there is no guarantee that the essential core will be irreducible even when $X$ is.

-A result similar to Theorem~\ref{thm:appl_intro} was proven by Monod \cite[Theorems~6 and 7]{Monod_splitting} in the case of an infinite dimensional CAT(0) space, with conditions both on the action and on the lattice $\Gamma$.
+A result similar to Theorem~\ref{thm:appl_intro} was proven by Monod \cite[Theorems~6 and 7]{Monod_splitting} (see also \cite[Corollary~1.9]{Caprace_Lytchak}) in the case of an infinite dimensional CAT(0) space, with conditions both on the action and on the lattice $\Gamma$.
 For example, if $\Gamma$ is not uniform, then in order to apply Monod's version of Theorem~\ref{thm:appl_intro}, $\Gamma$ has to be square-integrable and weakly cocompact.
 Although these conditions are verified for a large class of groups (such as for example Kazhdan Kac--Moody lattices and lattices in connected semisimple Lie groups), they are in general rather intractable.
 To give a sense of this, let us only remark that already finite generation (needed for example for square integrability) is not known for a lattice $\Gamma<\Aut(\T_1)\times\Aut(\T_2)$, not even by imposing strong conditions on the closure of the projections on $\Gamma$ in $\Aut(\T_i)$ to insure irreducibility.
 Furthermore the more specific nature of a CAT(0) cube complex versus a CAT(0) space allows us to extend the action to the whole complex.

 As an illustration we have the following corollary: